tue-robotics/image_recognition/image_recognition_rqt/README.md

 Start the rqt plugin stand alone (if this does not work, try a `rqt --force-rediscover`):

-    rosrun object_recognition_rqt test_gui # Calls a rqt -s object_recognition_rqt.test.TestPlugin
+    rosrun image_recognition_rqt test_gui # Calls a rqt -s image_recognition_rqt.test.TestPlugin

-Select a rostopic of type `sensor_msgs/Image` and a service of type `object_recognition_srvs/Recognize` with use of the configuration button in the menu-bar (gear wheel icon):
+Select a rostopic of type `sensor_msgs/Image` and a service of type `image_recognition_msgs/Recognize` with use of the configuration button in the menu-bar (gear wheel icon):

 ![Select ROS topic](doc/img/select_topic.png)